react-native-tvos/react-native-tvos/README.md

 - _Turbomodules_: Working as of the 0.61.2-0 release.

 - _Flipper_: Working in the 0.62.2-x releases.
-Working in the 0.63.1-1 and later releases; however, tvOS requires the Flipper pods from 0.62.2-x.  `scripts/react_native_pods.rb` contains macros for both versions.
+Working in the 0.63.x releases; however, tvOS requires the Flipper pods from 0.62.2-x.  `scripts/react_native_pods.rb` contains macros for both versions.
 The new project template Podfile is correctly set up to provide the older Flipper for both iOS and tvOS targets.
+In 0.64.x, Flipper support has been temporarily removed until issues can be resolved with newer Xcode versions.

+- _Hermes for tvOS_: RN core added support for the Hermes JS engine on iOS in 0.64. tvOS does not yet have this, as it will require significant additions to the Hermes build structure.

 - _LogBox_: The new LogBox error/warning display (which replaced YellowBox in 0.63) is working as expected in tvOS, after a few adjustments to make the controls accessible to the focus engine.